Are you ready to begin your Rangi journey?

 Sisterhood & Clans

-Our Rangi Clans enable connection between all ages of girls, creating a Sisterhood that stretches from our newest Year 7 to our seniors in Year 13.
+Our Rangi Ruru clans enable connection between all ages, creating a sisterhood that stretches from our newest Year 7 to our seniors in Year 13.

 Values & Faith

-A commitment to nurturing our girls spiritual dimension alongside fostering social, intellectual, emotional, and physical capabilities through our values.
+A commitment to nurturing our students spiritual dimension alongside fostering social, intellectual, emotional, and physical capabilities through our values.

 Una-landing-page-branded